particle-iot/docs/src/content/en/guide/shared/build-dashboard.md

 Up until now, you've been an individual user of Particle.
 Your devices belong to you.

-Setting up an organization makes sense when your *team* and your *users* are different people.
+Setting up an organization makes sense when your *team* and your *customers* are different people.

 - Your organization has a *team* with access to the dashboard.
-- Your organization has *users* who are the end users of your product.
-If you make a connected toaster, the person who purchased the toaster is the *user*.
+- Your organization has *customers* who are the end users of your product.
+If you make a connected toaster, the person who purchased the toaster is the *customer*.
-- *Team members* and *users* have different levels of access.
-For instance, only *team members* will typically be able to send an over-the-air firmware update, while only *users* may have the ability to control the product.
-These access levels can be controlled in the dashboard.
+- *Team members* and *customers* have different levels of access.
+For instance, only *team members* will typically be able to send an over-the-air firmware update, while *customers* may have the ability to control the product.
+These access levels will be controlled through the dashboard.

 ### Setting up an organization

 Currently the organization dashboard is in private beta.
 If you are interested in gaining access, please contact [sales@particle.io](sales@particle.io).
 The dashboard will be available to everyone in Summer 2015.

-### Authenticating your users

-Once you have set up an organization, users will be able to create accounts on the Particle platform that are registered to your organization.
-When properly implemented, your users will have no idea that Particle is behind the scenes; they will feel like they are creating an account with *ACME, Inc.*.

-There are three ways you can authenticate your users:

-- **Simple authentication**.
-Your users will create an account with Particle that is registered to your organization.
-You will be able to see each of these users in your dashboard.
-You do not need to set up your own authentication system.
-- **Two-legged authentication**.
-Your users will create an account on your servers using your own authentication system, and your web servers will create an account with Particle that is paired to that user.
-- **OAuth 2.0**.
-Your users will create a Particle account and a separate account on your website, and link the two together using OAuth 2.0.
-This is most useful when the product is reprogrammable and the user will be using Particle's development tools to reprogram it.

-When you create your organization/product, you will be asked which authentication method you want to use.
-Implementation of these authentication protocols will be covered later in this tutorial.

 ### Defining a product